-The broader inpatient Allied Health Team is comprised of Physiotherapists, Occupational Therapists, Speech Language Therapists, Dietitians, Social Workers, Psychologists and Allied Health Assistants.
+Allied health teams are comprised of Physiotherapists, Occupational Therapists, Speech Language Therapists, Dietitians, Social Workers, Psychologists and Allied Health Assistants.

-Wherever possible the disciplines work closely with each other and with nursing and medical colleagues to provide integrated care for the people we see.
-The team has strong relationships with other areas of Health New Zealand/Te Whatu Ora, NGO providers, Community ORA and outpatient services.
+Wherever possible the disciplines work closely with each other, and with nursing and medical colleagues to provide integrated care for the people we see.
+The team has strong local and regional relationships with other hospitals and services within the community.